 How much vitamin K2 should you take in a day?
 The minimum daily requirement of K2 in adults is between 90–120 micrograms per day.
 I recommend aiming to get about 150 to 400 micrograms daily, ideally from vitamin K2 foods as opposed to supplements.
 People with a higher risk of heart disease or bone loss may benefit from getting a dose on the higher end of the spectrum (200 micrograms or more) while those looking to maintain their health can get a bit less.

 Is it beneficial to take vitamin K supplements?
 If you take a supplement that contains vitamin K, the chances are very likely that it’s vitamin K1 but not K2.
-While some newer vitamin K2 supplements are now available, some research suggests that in supplement form K2 doesn’t offer as many benefits.
-If you are going to take a vitamin K2 supplement, have it with some dietary fat (such as eggs or coconut oil).
-Some people claim that taking K2 in the morning is best because this allows you to absorb the vitamin better throughout the day.
+While some newer vitamin K2 supplements are now available, the type of supplement matters greatly.

 Vitamin K2 Deficiency Symptoms and Causes